How to Start Writing a Story

 - Write down that One True Sentence.

-- Then start to think about how you can use storytelling techniques to illustrate that truth.
+- Then think about how you can use storytelling techniques to illustrate that truth.

-Now you are thinking about how to write the story, not what to write about.
+Now you are thinking about how to write the story, not what to write about - it’s time to start writing!

 If you’d like to discuss the ideas in the article, please email me .
 If you thought it was good then please share it using the buttons below.